kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

                 //println("responseObject.getStatusCode()=" + responseObject.getStatusCode())
                 //println("responseObject.getHeaderFields()=" + responseObject.getHeaderFields())

-                // check if the responseObject is good if (condition.call(responseObject)) {
+                // check if the responseObject is acceptable or not if (condition.call(responseObject)) {
                     break  // exit the loop
                 }

-                // the responseObject is not goo, so log error and retry sending the HTTP request println "retry " + i
+                // the responseObject is not acceptable, so log error and retry conversation println "retry " + i
                 // wait a while to be gentle to the server Thread.sleep(1000)